 Weekend before last weekend was the best weekend.

-Bret and I knew we wanted to take a trip to enjoy Labor Day weekend.
+Bret and I wanted to take a Labor Day weekend road trip, we just didn’t know where to go.
 I wanted the beach – any beach – but Wrightsville and Myrtle Beach are the closest and they are still 5+ hours away.
 Bret wanted to go to Knobels and Hershey Park with his friends in PA.
 That is about 8 hours away.
 Nothing seemed ideal and we couldn’t decide, and then we learned that it was JMU’s opening football game, and instantly, the decision was made.
-Continue reading
+Continue reading “James Madison and Me”

 When someone asks me where I’m from, I usually answer like this,

 “Well, I just moved here from Tallahassee, FL; but I’m originally from Richmond, VA; and I work in Washington DC, so I go up there a lot, too.”

 I’ve learned this kind of answer is very normal in academia.
 In fact, I met someone last week who met me word for word.
 She responded with, “Oh, I love Tallahassee!
 I grew up in Jacksonville, FL.
 And I went to college in DC.
 And, yep, I lived in Richmond for a bit before I was in Texas.”
 And, by the way, she just moved here (to Boone, NC) from Cleveland.
 Continue reading “Harrisonburg is my Homeland”

 The last several weeks have been busy and while that’s no excuse for avoiding my blog… this is: I have a lot of negative thoughts going on.
 While many of these thoughts involve classic life-altering dilemmas that lots of soon-to-be grads worry about, others are too raw and too personal to make a headline in a blogpost.